Advertiser Disclosure

 10. Chickens and Roosters

 Although tourist areas are generally safe, visitors should always stay alert, even in laid-back Hawaii.
 It’s wise to ask the island tourist office if you’re in doubt about which neighborhoods are safe.
-Generally speaking, you can feel safe in areas where there are many people and open establishments.
+Generally speaking, you’re more likely to feel safe in areas where there are many people and open establishments.

 Emergency Contacts in Hawaii